AN-SI-FHNW/GenZfinal/README.md

 ## Analysis

 ### Scenario
 The goals of this IT project is to create a webshop with different user roles (Administrator and User/Customer).
+Please note: The aim of the web shop is not that end users can order directly, but that users create customers and then place the orders.
+The users are the employees of the company, and the customers are the end users of the purchase product.
+The users act as a kind of intermediary.
+Therefore, administrators can create products and users can create customers and place the orders.

 The focus is not on the front-end but on the shipping cost calculation based on the the cusotmers location in Switzerlan and pallet sizes.
 The aim of the webshop is not that end users can order directly, but that users create customers and then place the orders.
 The users therefore act as a kind of intermediary.

 Keeping the data updated is an essential point from an administrator's view.
 Consequently, the project enables them to add more products, edit their information or delete them if they are no longer available.
 Administrators also can change their login credentials and see all customers and order histories.